-BIO 152 Field Biology 4 hrs.
-Isle Royale (2-4)
+BIO 152 Fleid Blology Isle Royale (2-4)

-Emphasizes field and laboratory work with local, as well as lsle Royale soils, flora, fauna, their collection, identification and ecological relationships.
+Emphasizes field and laboratory work with local, as well as Isle Royale soils, flora, fauna, their collection, identification and ecological relationships.
 Assists students in acquiring basic working knowledge in field work.
 Weather permitting, field work or field trips will be offered every day including an extended trip to Isle Royale, Michigan.
 IAI L1 905L

-Prerequisite: High school biology with a grade of "C" or better or consent of instructor.
+$\ensuremath{\text{Prerequisite:}}$ High school biology with a grade of "C" or better, and consent of instructor.